Let’s face it - blocked drains can be a nightmare! They are not only inconvenient but may stop you from living your day-to-day life.

 While talking about drains, we usually only consider the ones indoors.
 But we need to remember the outdoor ones too.
 Outdoor drains may be easily clogged due to fallen leaves and stones.
 The leaves can be the most significant problem and can also cause waterlogging.

-Always remember to sweep the leaves away every time you see them accumulating near drains.
+Remember to sweep the leaves away every time you see them accumulating near drains.
 Keeping your garden tidy is the first step towards preventing blockage.

 How To Clean Blocked Drains?

-Most of them are artificial solutions, but if you want a natural one, then you can make it at home yourself.
+Most of them are artificial solutions, but if you want a natural one, you can make it at home yourself.
 Mix baking soda and vinegar in equal amounts and add them to a jar of hot water.
-This could unblock most kitchen drains easily.
+This could unblock most kitchen drains quickly.
 We have listed the other plausible options below.

 1. Using A Plunger